-Security Awareness Training for Managed Service Providers
+Security Awareness Training for MSPs

 Interactive simulations for MSP technicians, help desks, and the client workforces you protect.
 Phishing for RMM and PSA credentials, ransomware response, vendor-impersonation vishing, and tech-support scams calibrated for the blast radius MSPs carry.